Scalingo/documentation/source/languages/php/buildpack/index.html.md

 > It is empty by default, it means that nginx will look at
 > the index.php at the root of your project.

+This parameter can also be overrided with the environment variable:

+* `DOCUMENT_ROOT`

 ### .extra.paas.index-document